garrettw/garrettw.github.io/src/content/php-spotlight-notes.md

 - **Benjamin Eberlei** — Doctrine core developer; contributor to Symfony and PSRs.
 Founder of Tideways.
 - **Marco Pivetta ("Ocramius")** — Doctrine contributor and advanced PHP educator.
 Creator of ProxyManager and Roave tools.
 - **Paweł Jędrzejewski** — Creator of Sylius, an influential open-source e-commerce framework built on Symfony.
+- **Monte Ohrt** — Co-creator of the Smarty templating engine, a pioneering project for separating logic and presentation in PHP.
 - **Tobias Schultze** — Symfony core team; active in components and documentation.
 - **Tobias Nyholm** — Founder of HTTPlug, editor of the PSR-18 HTTP Client standard, and creator of corresponding libraries.
 - **Kévin Dunglas** — Creator of API Platform and Mercure; Symfony core team member.
+- **colshrapnel** — Creator of the popular SafeMySQL library and, more importantly, the author of the widely respected website phpdelusions.net.
+The site is a critical resource for learning modern, secure database practices in PHP, often correcting years of outdated tutorials found elsewhere.
+This person's influence is primarily educational and through their widely-used library.

 #### - Async Trailblazers